typegoose/typegoose/docs/guides/quick-start-guide.md

 ### Static Methods

-Sometimes extra functions for model creation or pre-written querys are needed, they can be done as follows:
+Sometimes extra functions for model creation or pre-written queries are needed, they can be done as follows:

 ```ts
 class KittenClass {